Deriba (caldera): Geology

-Deriba is part of Jebel Marra volcano, which together with the Tagabo Hills and the Meidob Hills is one of three volcanic fields in Darfur; these form the little known Darfur Volcanic Province.
+Deriba is part of the Jebel Marra volcano, which together with the Tagabo Hills and the Meidob Hills is one of three volcanic fields in Darfur; these form the little known Darfur Volcanic Province.
 The Jebel Marra volcano is maximally 80 km wide and 200 km long in north-south direction, where the northern segment is centered around Jebel Gurgei.

 Jebel Marra consists of a pile of mostly basaltic lava which has been covered by pumice and volcanic ash as well as pyroclastic rocks and ignimbrites.
 The Deriba caldera which forms the top of the entire complex, which around Deriba has the appearance of a large ash cone or shield volcano.
 Other, less spectacular vents are found elsewhere in the Marra Mountains.
 Erosion has cut canyons into the volcanic complex.
 The occurrence of volcanism has been explained with a mantle plume centered between Meidob and Jebel Marra.

 The basement is formed by crystalline rocks, mainly metamorphosed gneisses and schists, and is a mobile belt of Panafrican age.
 They are in part covered by the Nubian Sandstones of Cretaceous age and aeolian sands, and by the Jebel Marra massif which occupies a surface of 13000 km2.
 Tectonic uplift of the Darfur dome commenced in the Cretaceous and resulted in a noticeable upwarp of the basement beneath Jebel Marra.
 Two major tectonic lineaments intersect at Jebel Marra, one trending south-southeastward and the other east-northeastward.